 When searching for a therapist, consider your strengths and weaknesses and whether CBT, DBT or another technique would be best for you.

 What other resources are there for chronic pain in NYC?

-It's also been shown that acupuncture can help with chronic pain and its emotional side effects - especially when combined with talk therapy, medication, or mindfulness practice.
+Acupuncture has also been shown to help with chronic pain and its emotional side effects - especially when combined with talk therapy, medication, or mindfulness practice.
 There are many qualified acupuncturists in NYC with clinics throughout Manhattan, Brooklyn and Queens.